“Life is like a mirror. Smile at it, and it smiles back at you.” ~ Unknown.

 Why visit Moke Lake?

-If you’re planning a 7 day itinerary in the South Island, you should add this little-known attraction just outside Queenstown to your trip.
+If you’re planning a South Island itinerary, you should add this little-known attraction just outside Queenstown to your trip.
 It’s a nice diversion from the bustling adrenalin capital of New Zealand’s South Island.
 Moke Lake will literally blow your mind provided the weather is on your side during your visit.
 As an added bonus there are a few things to do to make the most of your time there.

 Not to mention, there’s a beautiful photo opportunity on the way in before you even reach the carpark: